weddings bring out the best and worst in us

 Did I say mature?

 All in all, it was a wonderful, heart-warming time.
-The couple left happy on their honeymoon, none of the celebrants needed a stretcher though several were holding their heads or their stomachs and staggering, people hugged goodbye at least 4,000 times until all the breath was pressed out of them, and somehow the world is almost through another June.
+The couple left happy on their honeymoon, none of the celebrants needed a stretcher though several were holding their heads or their stomachs and staggering, people hugged goodbye at least 4,000 times until all the breath was pressed out of them, and somehow the world survived another June.

 But the second most marrying month is August.